 Stop accepting BJP hospitality in Haryana: Congress to Sachin Pilot

-New Delhi, July 15: Congress spokesperson c on Wednesday asked rebel leader Sachin Pilot to show his strength and express his support for the party instead of appearing to hobnob with the BJP.
+New Delhi, July 15: Congress spokesperson Randeep Singh Surjewala on Wednesday asked rebel leader Sachin Pilot to show his strength and express his support for the party instead of appearing to hobnob with the BJP.

 Addressing a press conference on the ongoing crisis in Rajasthan government, "We've seen Sachin Pilot's statement that he won't join the BJP.
 I'd like to tell him that if you don't want that, then immediately come out of the security cover of the BJP's Haryana government, stop all conversations with them and come back to your home in Jaipur."